Termanater13/Random-Linux-Tools/README.md

-# Random-linux-Tools
+# Random-Linux-Tools
-This Repo has no purpus other then holding random shell scritps i make for what ever reson
+This Repo has no purpose other than holding random shell scripts I make for whatever reason
 # termOutputTest.sh
-Used to test varius terminal text atributes to see what works and what does not.
-This file tests the following attribute changes, Some known values that are not tested state so if listed.
+Used to test various terminal text attributes to see what works and what does not.
+This file tests the following attribute changes, some known values that are not tested state so if listed.

 num | Function
 --- | ---